azimuth-cloud/azimuth/README.md

     * Configure instance-specific security group rules.
   * Application proxy using Zenith:
-    * Zenith uses SSH tunnels to expose services running behind NAT or a firewall to the internet using operator-controlled, random domains - the exposed services do **not** need to be directly accessible to the internet.
+    * Zenith uses SSH tunnels to expose services running behind NAT or a firewall to the internet using operator-controlled, random domains.
+      * Exposed services do not need to be directly accessible to the internet.
+      * Exposed services do not consume a floating IP.
     * Zenith supports an auth callout for proxied services, which Azimuth uses to secure proxied services.
+    * Used by Azimuth to provide:
-    * Currently used to support authenticated web consoles using [Apache Guacamole](https://guacamole.apache.org/) that do not consume a floating IP.
+      * Authenticated web consoles for VMs using [Apache Guacamole](https://guacamole.apache.org/).
-    * More uses of Zenith coming soon...!
+      * Web-based dashboards for clusters provisioned using the Kubernetes and Cluster-as-a-Service systems.
+  * Kubernetes-as-a-Service
+    * Operators configure a set of supported templates defining available Kubernetes versions, networking configurations, custom addons etc.
+    * Uses [Cluster API](https://cluster-api.sigs.k8s.io/) to provision Kubernetes clusters.
+    * Supports Kubernetes version upgrades with minimal downtime using rolling node replacement.
+    * Supports auto-healing clusters that automatically identify and replace unhealthy nodes.
+    * Supports multiple node groups, including auto-scaling node groups.
+    * Transparently configures clusters so that they can make use of GPUs and accelerated networking (e.g. SR-IOV).
+    * Installs and configures addons for monitoring, logging and application provisioning.
   * Cluster-as-a-Service (CaaS)
     * Operators provide a catalog of appliances that can be deployed via the Azimuth portal.
     * Appliances are Ansible playbooks that provision and configure infrastructure.